West Saint Paul Antiques

 1967-1969

-I'm just a simple old warrior who served in the uniform of this country's military in War, that loves to discuss all aspects of life.
+I'm just a simple old warrior who served in the uniform of this country's military in War who loves to discuss all aspects of life.
 It is my firm conviction that if one understands what caused the war, how the war was conducted, and the Reconstruction Years that followed, one will know what this country is about.
-You can email 24/7 at: floydruggles@1streconbn.com Thanks for stopping by.
+You can email 24/7 at: floyd@weststpaulantiques.com Thanks for stopping by.

 Translate our Website